LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 7 - Authentication.md

 npm install @vueuse/core --save
 ```

-Now we can go with authentication material, time to implement our `src/stores/auth.js` store for authentication methods and save token in the client.
+Now we can go with authentication material, time to implement our `src/stores/auth.js` store for authentication methods and save the token in the client.

 ```js
 import { computed } from "vue";